ajitagupta/relax/README.md

 ## 5) Don't overplan

 Too much planning will lead to disappointments and wear you out.
 It may also lead to outdated goals.
-Go with the flow and use the rule of thumb to estimate and set goals daily.
 Further, too much stability will suck the excitement right out of your life.
+And you are never going to start in the firse place!
 That's why you need spontaneity to get inspired and try new things.
 A single spontaneous adventure can nurture the more creative and passionate sides of your personality.
+Sometimes, a new opportunity might present itself.
+As your grow towards your goals they will get more concrete.
+You will get ann understanding of what you like and what you don't.

 ## 6) Nourish your brain